amkt922/ssql/README.md

 INSERT INTO User (id, name) VALUES (?, ?);
 ```

+## Simple Sql

-Next, when you want to execute more complicate sql, you can use SSqlManager(Simple Sql).
+When you want to execute more complicate sql, you can use SSqlManager(Simple Sql).

 ```php
 	$ssql = SSql::connect($this->config);
 	$users = $ssql->createSSql()